mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 * Static connascence occurs at the source code level and can be identified by examining the code itself
 * Dynamic connascence is related to the runtime behavior of the system and can only be identified during execution, for example order of calls

+## What's the strongest form of connascence

+Connascence of Identity, this occurs when many components must reference the same entity, meaning any change to the identity of that entity requires changes across all components that reference it.

+## What's the weakest form of connascence

+Connascence of Name, this occurs when many components must agree on the name of an entity.
+For example, if the name of a method changes, all references to that method must also be updated.

+## Which is preferred within a code base—static or dynamic connascence

+Static connascence refers to dependencies that can be checked at compile time, such as type checking and method signatures.

+Dynamic connascence, on the other hand, involves dependencies that are only checked at runtime, such as dynamic method calls or reflection.

+Static connascence is preferred over dynamic connascence within a code base.

+## Provide an example of an operational characteristic

+Availability, Continuity (disaster recovery capability), Performance, Recoverability, Reliability/safety, Robustness, Scalability

+## Provide an example of a structural characteristic

+Configurability, Extensibility, Installability, Leverageability/reuse (ability to reuse common components), Localization, Maintainability, Portability, Upgradeability

+## Provide an example of a cross-cutting characteristic

+Accessibility, Archivability (Will the data need to be archived or deleted after a period of time), Authentication, Authorization, Legal, Privacy, Security, Supportability, Usability/achievability (Level of training required for users to achieve their goals with the application)

+## Why it's a good practice to limit the number of characteristics an architecture should support

+* Avoiding complexity - keep the architecture simpler and more understandable
+* Resource allocation - ensures that these resources are effectively allocated to the most critical aspects of the system
+* Trade-off management - ensure that the system meets its most important goals without being overburdened by conflicting requirements